carlobaldassi/ArgParse.jl/docs/src/arg_table.md

 * flag actions are only compatible with `nargs = 0` or `nargs = 'A'`
 * non-flag actions are not compatible with `nargs = 0`.

+In other words, all flags (takes no argument) are options (starts with a dash), but not all options (starts with a dash) are flags (takes no argument).

 This is the list of all available actions (in each example, suppose we defined `settings = ArgParseSettings()`):